PhamDuyThai99/project-ecommerce/README.md

   + Provides APIs that supports the log-in, log-out, and token validation.

 - **ApiGatewayService**:
-  + Centralizes endpoints to route requests to approriate services.
+  + Centralizes endpoints to route requests to appropriate services.
   + Validates user authentication and authorization based on the JWT token.

 - **ProductManagementService**: